sandysptra09/Learn_Python/README.md

 - **Limited Chances:** The player has 10 attempts to guess the correct number.
 - **Replay Option:** After finishing the game, the player can choose to play again or quit.
 - **Time Tracking:** The game tracks the time it takes for the player to guess the correct number.

+# 🔐 3.
+Password Manager

+### ✨ Description

+Password Manager is a Python script that allows you to generate passwords with customizable options.
+You can specify the length and types of characters (uppercase, lowercase, digits, symbols) to include.
+The generated passwords can be saved to a file and viewed later.

+### ✨ Features

+- **Customizable Password Generation:** Choose length and character types for your password.
+- **Password Saving:** Save generated passwords to a file for future use.
+- **View Saved Passwords:** Retrieve and view previously saved passwords.